 - The Commission, in cooperation with WEDC, has made Economic Modeling Specialist International (EMSI) Developer software available to County and local governments and economic development organizations.
 EMSI Developer is a web-based economic development tool that includes extensive industry, occupation, and workforce data, and is used in business and industry analysis and attraction.
-County and local economic development organizations and units of government can request SEWRPC staff to apply the software to conduct analyses.
-During the last 12 months, EMSI data was provided by SEWRPC to the Riverworks Development Corporation for Milwaukee County, the Milwaukee Metropolitan Statistical Area (MSA), and the State of Wisconsin. - Provided assistance to the Village of Shorewood in managing the Village's business incentive loan fund program.
+County and local economic development organizations and units of government can request SEWRPC staff to apply the software to conduct analyses. - Provided assistance to the Village of Shorewood in managing the Village's business incentive loan fund program.